• Skip to primary navigation

 Salt: Any type is fine.
 If you have smoked salt, give that a go and see what you think.

-And for the topping:
+And for the optional topping:

 Pistachios: Shelled pistachios bring a sweet, nutty flavor and lovely gold-green color as a coating for the cheese log.